JamesCC/VMXProxyPy/readme.md

 ### Installing as a Linux service (to start at bootup)

-An initrc file is used, in conjunction with `screen` to create a service which will run (in the background) at bootup.
-Whilst it could be made to work without screen, screen is useful for debugging any problems you may get starting or running the service.

-    sudo apt-get install screen
+A sysV init script is used to create a service that will automatically run when the system boots.

-To install the service use make install with OPTIONS set to the required arguments for when starting VMXProxy.
+To install the service use `make install` with OPTIONS set to the required arguments for when starting VMXProxy.
 For example, choose one of the following...

     sudo make install OPTIONS="--serial /dev/ttyUSB0 --net 10000"